nvanderperren/KP-TRACKS-mediawiki/API-calls.md

 # API calls

+Note: starting from v.
+1.35 a [REST API](https://www.mediawiki.org/wiki/API:REST_API) will be integrated which will make it a lot easier.

 Our server is `http://localhost:8080/`.
 All examples use this server.
 Change this in your own server name.

 ## API endpoint